 Stratospheric Gravity Waves as a Proxy for Hurricane Intensification: a

-Case Study of Mesoscale Simulations for Hurricane Joaquin
+Case Study of WRF Simulation for Hurricane Joaquin

-We conduct a mesoscale simulation with a 4-km resolution for Hurricane
+We conducted simulations with a 4-km resolution for Hurricane Joaquin in

-Joaquin in 2015 using the Weather Research and Forecast (WRF) model.
-The
+2015 using the Weather Research and Forecast (WRF) model.
+The model data

-model data are used to study stratospheric gravity waves (GWs) generated
+are used to study stratospheric gravity waves (GWs) generated by the

 simulation results show spiral GWs propagating upward and anticlockwise

 away from the hurricane center.
 GWs with vertical wavelengths up to 14